 Why is identifying as a Black Latino/Afro Latino important to you?
-Here and home country
+Here and in your home country.

 The people who probably don’t see me as an Afro Latina are the people who have a hard time seeing the Latina on me because I don’t speak Spanish.
 Other people know I am Black Latina but in the community you are not legitimate if you don’t speak the language even though everything else about me and my village is first of all just Panama, all that it is.
 My parents came here in the sixties.
 I am not sure they had Black Spanish speaking experiences.
 I think when they came here they lived and had more of an African American experience.
 When it doesn’t work for me, and this is something I want to work on is usually through language.
 On the other hand of that, white folk, would make the assumption that I was born here and when they realized that I wasn’t they would say, ‘I thought you were Black.’